 Restarting your device can fix some unknown bugs and make the App run smoothly.

-The above methods might be able to fix the issue temporarily, but if you want to make sure the "Item not available" error will never occur again, try the following method to download Apple Music songs to MP3 and keep them in your iTunes library forever.
+The above methods might be able to fix the issue temporarily, but if you want to make sure the "Item not available" error will never occur again, try the following method to download Apple Music songs to MP3 and keep them forever.
 In this way, all your Apple Music tracks will be available for offline playing even when your subscription ends.

 Step 1.
 Download TuneFab Apple Music Converter on Windows or Mac PC.